ceph/chacractl/README.rst

     | chacractl binary create ceph-deploy/master/centos/6/noarch

+If a binary already exists and there is a need to re-upload it, the ``--force`` flag must be used.
+In that case the request will be a ``PUT`` and the resource will be overwritten in the API.

 exists
 ------
 Check whether a given url endpoint exists or not.
 This subcommand requires the